FC Davis

-FC Davis is a semi-pro association football club based in Davis, California that play in the National Premier Soccer League Golden Gate Conference.
+FC Davis is a semi-pro association football club based in Davis, California that play in The League for Clubs West Region, NorCal Conference.

 History

 FC Davis was founded in 2017 by Adam Lewin.
 The team began play at Aggie Stadium in Davis, California.
 The team had one of the strongest attendances in the league as they regularly pulled in 4 digit figures to their ground.
 The team finished sixth in the Golden Gate Conference on 14 points.

 In 2019 FC Davis moved its home matches from the University of California, Davis to Playfields Sports Park.
-The team is now working on starting a women's club.
+The team won the Golden Gate Conference title that season.
+In 2025, FC Davis joined The League for Clubs.

 Club culture

 The club's supporter club, "The Lions Den" was founded in 2019.